jcalixte/retrobus/README.md

 | retro | boolean |  false  | call retroactively the callback if the event was emitted before the listener                                                                             |
 | once  | boolean |  false  | remove the callback right after beeing called.
 If `retro` is true and if the event was previously emitted, the callback is directly called then removed. |

+it returns a callback to unsubscribe the listener.

 `emit` takes any additionnal parameters after the name.

 ## Remove a listener